00380930552240 (باللغة العربية)

 Speaking and writing are probably the two most important areas where I had hoped to see improvement and did, and it is my hope that with another treatment next April, it will build upon what has really been good improvement in these areas for Ch.
 Dr. Bradstreet and I realize that whatever caused Ch. autism caused severe neurological damage for him, more severe than many children and that improvements for him will not likely be as robust in comparison to other children who weren't as severely affected.
 Nonetheless, I consider the improvements he has demonstrated to be quite significant given his issues.

 In closing, please advise if the doctors should have any questions or require clarification about my comments in this message and the attached forms.
-Thank you so much and we look forward to returning to Kiev next year!
+Thank you so much and we look forward to returning to Kyiv next year!

 Update on April 6, 2015: